Hill's Prescription Diet Weight Reduction r/d Review

 Unfortunately, our team has not been able to confirm that this product meets any AAFCO nutrition profiles.
 We rely on the companies website to provide this information.
 However, we were not able to find a nutritional adequacy statement on the company's website.
 We caution owners from feeding non-AAFCO approved products because these products may not contain all of the nutrients required by your dog.

-We'll begin this review of Hill's Prescription Diet Weight Reduction r/d Original with a detailed discussion of the ingredients.
+We'll begin this review of Hill's Prescription Diet Weight Reduction r/d Chicken Flavor with a detailed discussion of the ingredients.

-The second ingredient is pork by-products.
+The third ingredient is chicken by-product meal.
+Chicken by-product meal is produced by cooking chicken by-products using a process called rendering.
 By-products are defined by AAFCO as the "non-rendered, clean parts, other than meat, derived from slaughtered mammals."
-Thus, pork by-products contain nearly all parts of pork which are typically not consumed by humans.
+Thus, chicken by-products contain nearly all parts of chickens which are typically not consumed by humans.
 These parts include the liver, lung, spleen, kidney, stomach, blood, intestine, bone, etc.

-Like other meat by-products, pork by-products are considered controversial, mainly because they are inexpensive ingredients which consumers have equated with slaughterhouse waste.
+Like other meat by-products, chicken by-products are considered controversial, mainly because they are inexpensive ingredients which consumers have equated with slaughterhouse waste.
 However, manufactures and many experts claim that animal by-products are unjustly criticized.
-Proponents state that "named" by-products, such as pork by-products, supply many important nutrients required by dogs.
+Proponents state that "named" by-products, such as chicken by-products, supply many important nutrients required by dogs.

-Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Hill's Prescription Diet Weight Reduction r/d Original are not as important as the first five ingredients.
+Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Hill's Prescription Diet Weight Reduction r/d Chicken Flavor are not as important as the first five ingredients.

 However, collectively they still have a significant impact on the overall quality of the product.
 Therefore, we'll continue discussing the remaining ingredients in this Hill's Prescription Diet recipe.